Practice Trial of Thomas Richardson

 For a Trial of Thomas Richardson for the

-Alleged Murder of His Wife
+Alleged Murder of His Wife, Juanita

 During a jury selection process of 02/27/08 and